 What is the story behind Erstwhile Mezcal’s logo?
-Why is there a baby in the black-and-white photo on the back label?
-Why is our project called Erstwhile?
+Why is our brand called Erstwhile?
 We get asked these questions a lot from folks who are getting to know us for the first time.
 I figured it is high time that I write a blog post addressing these excellent questions.

 WHAT IS THE STORY BEHIND ERSTWHILE MEZCAL’S LOGO?